Where to Buy

 Does ChariTea belong to one of the massive drinks conglomerates?

 No!
-ChariTea is a project started by three friends.
+ChariTea is a project started by friends.
 We’re independent and do what we do because we love it – that will never change.
 We got together to found ChariTea because we wanted to make our own small contribution to a better, fairer world.
 We just didn’t think that anyone was making truly delicious iced tea that we’d actually want to drink.
 So, we decided to put our money (and time) where our mouths were, and started ChariTea.
 Today, a few more people work in our little company.
 They help us with everything from the accounts to the purchase of raw materials, they look after our customers and take ChariTea on tour around the festival circuit.
 We also regularly take on interns who want to get to know the effervescent world of soft drinks, and St Pauli, Hamburg’s most vibrant district.

 So are you properly organic?